Climate Action and the Commonwealth

 The Moomins, created by the Finnish artist Tove Jansson, are a family of friendly, brave trolls who live an adventurous life in the idyllic and peaceful Moominvalley in harmony with nature.
 The original Moomin books have been translated into more than 50 languages and are much loved across the Commonwealth and beyond.

 History of the Essay Competition

 The RCS has a rich history of nurturing the creative talents of young people around the Commonwealth.
-We endeavour to promote literacy, expression and creativity among young people by celebrating excellence and imagination.
-Run by the RCS since 1883, this international schools’ writing contest – the world's oldest – is a highly regarded and popular international education project which we run in partnership with Cambridge University Press.
+We endeavour to promote literacy, expression and creativity by celebrating excellence and imagination.
+Run by the RCS since 1883, this international schools’ writing contest is a highly regarded and popular international education project.

 In 2015, the contest was renamed ‘The Queen’s Commonwealth Essay Competition’, in honour of HM Queen Elizabeth II’s role as both Head of the Commonwealth and Patron of The Royal Commonwealth Society.